Education

 Testing Modified Gravity Theories with Cross-Correlation

 This project calculates and analyzes galaxy–galaxy power spectra (Cgg) and galaxy–CMB lensing cross-power spectra (Cκg) using models including nDGP, e-mantis, and Bacco emulators.
 The goal is to forecast the ability of surveys like LSST/DESC to constrain modified gravity theories such as f(R) and DGP through cross-correlation techniques.
 This approach breaks parameter degeneracies and reduces systematic errors by combining uncorrelated datasets.
 The analysis examines whether observed power spectra contain signatures of modified gravity that differ from standard ΛCDM predictions.
-This approach helps constrain alternative theories of gravity on cosmological scales.
+Such analyses help constrain alternative theories of gravity on cosmological scales.

 View Project